How We Learn

 -

-Phonological Loop: This process deals with the audio input coming into working memory.
+Phonological Loop: This process deals with the temporary storage of audio input coming into working memory.
 This includes the voice inside our head when we read or think to ourselves.

 -